 Stock options may not be granted under the Plan at a price less than the fair market value of the Common Stock on the date of grant.
 ISOs granted under the Plan must expire not more than ten years from the date of grant.
 No participant may be granted options in any calendar year for the purchase of more than 400,000 shares (subject to adjustment in the event of certain stock dividends, stock splits and other corporate events).
 Stock Awards may be granted on such terms and conditions as are approved by the Committee, provided that the purchase price per share cannot be less than the par value per share of the Common Stock.
-Any Stock Awards must be subject to restrictions on transfer and a right of repurchase by the Company and shall vest (i) over a period of not less than three years from the date of grant, or (ii) upon the later of one year after the date of grant or the achievement of performance objectives approved by the Committee when granting the Stock Award.
+Any Stock Awards must be subject to restrictions on transfer and a right of repurchase by the Company for a period of at least three years from the date of grant, or until the later of one year after the date of grant or the achievement of performance objectives approved by the Committee when granting the Stock Award.